Henry Danger: The Movie: Plot

-In Swellview, scientists at Evil Science Corp successfully manufacture a device called the Reality Altering Device (R.A.D.).
+In Swellview, scientists at Evil Science Corp successfully manufacture the reality altering device (R.A.D.).
 During its transportation to a secure vault, the guards fail to notice a Kid Danger toy strategically placed in a nearby window.
 Within moments of securing the R.A.D., an infiltrator disguised as Kid Danger - Missy Martin, a devoted Kid Danger fan - steals the device.
 Pursued by several guards, Missy skillfully evades and incapacitates them, escaping with the R.A.D.
 Back at her home, adorned with memorabilia of the superhero, she prepares to use the R.A.D. to bring Kid Danger back to life.
 Unbeknownst to her, Henry Hart, the real Kid Danger, had faked his death and moved to Dystopia to fight crime alongside Jasper Dunlop, who had honed unique skills such as fighting in his sleep and speaking Spanish.

-Meanwhile in Dystopia, Jasper assures Detective Jones that Henry will soon arrive, attempting to flirt with her before Piper Hart and Schwoz Schwartz interrupt.
+Meanwhile, in Dystopia, Jasper assures Detective Jones that Henry will soon arrive, attempting to flirt with her before Piper Hart and Schwoz Schwartz interrupt.
 They are visiting to support Henry after Charlotte Page's departure for Harvard.
 Embarrassed by their attempts to help his romantic prospects, Jasper warns them of an imminent attack by the supervillain Blackout who seeks to steal plutonium from a truck to destroy Dystopia's nuclear core.
 When the city is plunged into darkness, Henry abandons a public event to intervene.
 Schwoz hacks into surveillance to locate the truck, while Jasper, using his techno-band, fights Blackout in an alley.
 Henry joins the fray, countering Blackout's attacks and ultimately defeating him in a public display, much to the delight of his fans.
 However, a dispute with Jasper over recognition and fame leads to a heated argument, straining their friendship.

 Back at his building, Henry discovers that Blackout has defaced his posters in anger.
 Simultaneously, Missy activates the R.A.D., bringing her fan-fiction The Adventures of Kid Danger & Superfan, to life.
 She transports Henry into her room, where he finds himself wearing an upgraded Kid Danger suit.
 Overwhelmed, Henry questions Missy's motives.
 She confesses her desire to bring him back to fight the rising crime in Newtown, inspired by a traumatic mugging incident.
 Henry, however, admits that he had faked his death to start fresh in Dystopia, leaving Missy both shocked and thrilled.
 Despite Missy's pleas to team up as vigilantes, Henry declines, insisting on returning to Dystopia.